-4. Add Attic Ventilation
+4. Add attic ventilation

 Your attic humidity levels may be higher than the levels in the rest of your home.
 This is because warm air rises from the living area below, and gets trapped up in the attic where it condenses.
-This can lead to mold and mildew begin to grow in your attic.
+This can lead to mold and mildew beginning to grow in your attic.

 What you need to do to prevent this is to get the air moving in the attic by installing proper ventilation, which includes a ridge vent and attic fans to circulate the air.
 As air moves naturally through the attic, it will pull the humidity out with it, helping to prevent mold.

-5. Install a Bathroom Fan
+5. Install a bathroom fan